Type 1 Diabetes (T1D)

 Though they share the name diabetes, the two diseases are quite different.

 Signs of T1D

 Before a type 1 diabetes diagnosis, both children and adults often have the following symptoms:

 - Itchy or dry skin

 - Increased appetite

 - Yeast infections

 What happens in the body of a person with T1D?

 If not treated properly, people with T1D are vulnerable to health issues ranging from minor to severe.
-Most people with T1D spend the majority of their time with blood-glucose levels outside the recommended healthy range, which can lead to potentially deadly episodes of hyperglycemia (high blood sugar) and hypoglycemia (low blood sugar).
-Chronic high blood sugar often causes devastating health complications later in life, including blindness, kidney failure, heart disease and nerve damage that can lead to amputations.
+If people with T1D spend the majority of their time with blood-glucose levels outside the recommended healthy range, it can lead to potentially deadly episodes of hyperglycemia (high blood sugar) and hypoglycemia (low blood sugar).
+Chronic high blood sugar often causes devastating health complications later in life, including blindness, kidney failure, heart disease, and nerve damage that can lead to amputations.

 The reality is that signs of type 1 diabetes usually develop suddenly.
 And, that’s why it can be…